mvelazc0/PurpleSharp/docs/source/using-purplesharp/cheatsheet.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::
-    Using command line parameters to execute simulations with PurpleSharp does not leverage all available features and is no longer maintained.
+    Using command line parameters to execute simulations with PurpleSharp does not leverage all available features.

-    Command line parameters do still work but they should only be used for simple simulations and/or troubleshooting purposes.

-    Current development is focused on using JSON files to describe simulations playbooks.
+    If you are looking to customize the simulations with more flexibility, you should use JSON playbooks.

 Execute the T1059.001 technique against win10-1.